GoogleChromeLabs/webpack-libs-optimizations/CONTRIBUTING.md

 Thanks for contributing!
-Here’s what to do if you want to add a tip.
+To add a tip, follow these three easy steps.

 # 1. Choose the proper kind of the tip